Lyceris-chan/selfhost-stack/README.md

     ```bash
     /DATA/AppData/privacy-hub/.secrets
     ```
     > ⚠️ **SECURITY WARNING**: This file contains unencrypted administrative passwords and API keys.
 Ensure access to your host machine is restricted.
-Consider deleting this file after safely storing your credentials in a password manager, though `hub-api` uses it for some operations.

 2.  **Proton Pass Import**: A CSV file ready for import into password managers is generated at:
     ```bash